BioTiM/Slicer_tutorial/README.md

 TBA

+# Getting help

+If at any point in your development journey you get stuck, you can post your (well-formulated) question on the friendly [3D Slicer Discourse forum](https://discourse.slicer.org/).

 # Contributing

 If you are aware of other useful tricks for using Slicer or developing extensions, let us know by [creating an issue](https://github.com/BioTiM/Slicer_tutorial/issues), [opening a pull request](https://github.com/BioTiM/Slicer_tutorial/pulls) or [starting a discussion](https://github.com/BioTiM/Slicer_tutorial/discussions).
 The same applies if you find inaccuracies in this guide or if an explanation is not clear.